openmcp-project/docs/docs/about/design/service-provider-design.md

 ## Goals

 - Define clear terminology around `ServiceProvider` in the OpenMCP space
-- Define `ServiceProvider` scope: responsibilities and boundaries of a `ServiceProvider`
+- Establish the scope of a `ServiceProvider`, including its responsibilities and boundaries
-- Define a `ServiceProvider` implementation layer to implement common features and establish consistency across `ServiceProvider` instances
+- Define a `ServiceProvider` implementation layer to implement common features and ensure consistency across `ServiceProvider` instances
-- Define how a `ServiceProvider` can be validated
+- Outline how a `ServiceProvider` can be validated

 ## Non-Goals

-- `ServiceProviders` does not need to deploy its `DomainService` on `WorkloadClusters`.
-For now a `DomainService` can be deployed on both `WorkloadCluster` or `MCPCluster`.
+- `ServiceProviders` are not required to deploy their `DomainService` on `WorkloadClusters`.
+For now, a `DomainService` can be deployed on either a `WorkloadCluster` or `MCPCluster`.
-- Define a `ServiceProvider` model that implements a higher level `API`/`Run` platform concept (to allow flexible deployment models, e.g. with `ClusterProvider` kcp)
+- Define a `ServiceProvider` model that implements a higher level `API`/`Run` platform concept (e.g., to allow flexible deployment models, e.g. with `ClusterProvider` kcp)

 ## Domain

-A `ServiceProvider` enables platform users to consume a `DomainServiceAPI` of a third party `DomainService`.
-A `DomainService` is a third party service that provides its service to end users in terms of a `DomainServiceAPI`.
+A `ServiceProvider` enables platform users to consume the `DomainServiceAPI` of a third-party `DomainService`.
+A `DomainService` is a third-party service that delivers its functionality to end users through a `DomainServiceAPI`.

-For example platform users want to use [Crossplane](https://www.crossplane.io/), specifically the `Object` API of [provider-kubernetes](https://github.com/crossplane-contrib/provider-kubernetes) to create Kubernetes objects on Kubernetes clusters they own without having to manage Crossplane themselves.
-So essentially consume `Crossplane` as a managed service of the `openMCP` platform.
+For example, platform users may want to use [Crossplane](https://www.crossplane.io/), specifically the `Object` API of [provider-kubernetes](https://github.com/crossplane-contrib/provider-kubernetes), to create Kubernetes objects on their own Kubernetes clusters without the need to manage Crossplane themselves.
+Essentially, they would consume `Crossplane` as a managed service of the `openMCP` platform.

-If we map this to the terminology of a `DomainService` and `DomainServiceAPI`, this means users want to consume the `DomainServiceAPI` -> `Object` of a `DomainService` -> `Crossplane`.
-Note that `provider-kubernetes` depends on a running Crossplane installation to work properly.
-That is why `provider-kubernetes` itself can't be a `DomainService`.
+If we map this to the terminology of a `DomainService` and `DomainServiceAPI`, it means that users want to consume the `DomainServiceAPI` (i.e. `Object`) of a `DomainService` (i.e. `Crossplane`).
+Note that `provider-kubernetes` depends on a running Crossplane installation to function properly, which is why `provider-kubernetes` itself cannot be considered a `DomainService` itself.

-### Contracts
+### API Objects

 #### End User Facing

 A `ServiceProvider` defines a `ServiceProviderAPI` to expose its managed service offering to end users.
 It is important to distinguish between `DomainServiceAPI` and `ServiceProviderAPI`.
-Both are end user facing but the `DomainServiceAPI` is the API that provides end user value while the `ServiceProviderAPI` defines the openMCP flavor of a `DomainService`.
-As with any other managed service offerings, a `ServiceProvider` in openMCP restricts the usage of `DomainService` to a subset of features.
-A simple example is a shifting range of platform supported `DomainService` versions that are available at a certain point.
+While both are end-user facing, the `DomainServiceAPI` is the API that delivers direct value to end users, whereas the `ServiceProviderAPI` represents the openMCP specific implementation of a `DomainService`.
+As with any other managed service offering, a `ServiceProvider` in openMCP restricts the usage of `DomainService` to a subset of its features.
+A simple example of this is the shifting range of platform supported `DomainService` versions that are available at a given time.

 ```mermaid
 graph LR